ElektraInitiative/libelektra/doc/decisions/array.md

 system:/myarray  # <- not found in cascading lookup, as user:/myarray exists
 ```

+Guarantees we want from the spec plugin:

+- that the parent key always contain `array`.
+- that the correct length is in `array`
+- that the array only contains `#` children
+- that the children are numbered from 0 to n, without holes

 ## Rationale

 - Is very similar to `binary` metadata.